-You will not attend a raft of courses alongside the general public nor will you be expected to teach our courses on our behalf and pay for the privilege, instead, each of your sessions are dedicated solely to the development of first class bushcraft teachers and trainers and are attended only by such people.
+The courses that make up the Certifcate of Bushcraft Leadership programme and the specific teaching modules are designed to develop first class bushcraft teachers and trainers.
 The outside groups we bring in to help develop your teaching skills do not pay us for the tuition.
 They are selected from groups within the local community who might otherwise struggle to attend a bushcraft course.
 This selection is designed to give you the best possible range of teaching experience and typically includes youth groups, mixes of children and adults and adult only groups.
 The range of experience within these are vast from countryside professionals to complete novices so your need to adapt enhances the learning process and gives you a wide range of skills and activities to draw on in the future.
 Trainee instructors are given the task of planning, preparing and delivering these sessions in their own style and with their own emphasis, we are not in the business of producing Woodcraft School clones who teach exactly what we teach, in the way that we teach it.

 Max course size is 12

 - Module one - 8-9 September 2018 - 2 days

 - Module two - 18-22 September 2018 - 5 days

 March 2016 - Woodcraft School